UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 This 10-day checklist outlines when to contact electric, gas, water, and internet providers for a smooth move-in.

-If natural gas service has been off for an extended period, local codes or your gas utility may require a licensed plumber to perform a pressure test before they reconnect service.
-This can delay your heat by a few days, so ask your marketer or AGL early if this applies to your home.
+If natural gas service has been shut off for an extended period, local building codes may require a licensed plumber to perform a pressure test before the utility will reconnect your service.
+Ask your marketer or AGL about this requirement early to avoid delays in getting your heat turned on.

 A man holds a utility checklist in front of a house with meters and ENERGY STAR appliances.